awlondon/d9l294il0oqy-dqr3/docs/05_training_and_media/VIDEO_AND_SORA_INSTRUCTIONS.md

 Host Trainer

-“A Black woman in her early 30s, wearing a Co.work.PLAY Café host uniform (clean, modern, branded), standing at a welcoming host desk near the entrance.”
+“A Black woman in her early 30s, wearing a Co.work.PLAY Cafe host uniform (clean, modern, branded), standing at a welcoming host desk near the entrance.”

-Café Trainer (Hispanic female)
+Cafe Trainer (Hispanic female)

-“A Hispanic woman in her late 20s to early 30s, wearing a café apron with the Co.work.play logo, behind a warm, modern coffee bar with espresso machine and pastries visible.”
+“A Hispanic woman in her late 20s to early 30s, wearing a cafe apron with the Co.work.PLAY logo, behind a warm, modern coffee bar with espresso machine and pastries visible.”

 Manager Trainer (Asian female)

-“An Asian woman in her 30s, smart-casual attire with a subtle branded lanyard, standing in the middle of the café-play-cowork space, clearly in a leadership role.”
+“An Asian woman in her 30s, smart-casual attire with a subtle branded lanyard, standing in the middle of the cafe-play-cowork space, clearly in a leadership role.”

 Play Attendant Trainer

-“A friendly, energetic adult [specify age range and general style], dressed in comfortable and practical play-area attire with Co.work.play branding, standing near the indoor play structure and soft mat area.”
+“A friendly, energetic adult [specify age range and general style], dressed in comfortable and practical play-area attire with Co.work.PLAY branding, standing near the indoor play structure and soft mat area.”

-Co-founders (Alex & Savannah)
+Co-founders (Alexander Warren London & Savannah Strasner)

-“A male founder (Alex) and a female founder (Savannah) standing together in the main café area, relaxed, friendly, addressing the camera.”
+“A male founder (Alexander Warren London) and a female founder (Savannah Strasner) standing together in the main cafe area, relaxed, friendly, addressing the camera.”

 4. Storyboard Instructions